puma/puma/README.md

       end
     end

 When you use preload_app, your new code goes all in the master process, and is then copied in the workers (meaning it’s only compatible with cluster mode).
 General rule is to use preload_app when your workers die often and need fast starts.
-If you don’t have many workers, you should probably don’t use preload_app.
+If you don’t have many workers, you probably should not use preload_app.

 Note that preload_app can’t be used with phased restart, since phased restart kills and restarts workers one-by-one, and preload_app is all about copying the code of master into the workers.